aws-samples/multi-region-data-residency/README.md

 #### 4. Configure your stack (optional)

-Open `cdk/bin/multi-region-app.ts` and adjust the Regions to deploy the application.
+Open `cdk/bin/multi-region-app.ts` and adjust the parameters to deploy the application.
+This includes the regions to deploy and creating a Route53 Hosted Zone.

 ```
 // List of Region codes to deploy the application to